USS Ajax (AR-6): 1946–1953

-The yard work ended on 23 February 1946, and Ajax sailed via Pearl Harbor for the Bikini Atoll to participate in the atomic bomb tests to be held there in July.
-The first bomb was dropped 8 miles away from the ship, the second only 6 miles away.
-The crew men were instructed to stand on the deck.
-It was reported that each man saw the skeleton of the man in front of him.
+The yard work ended on 23 February 1946, and Ajax sailed via Pearl Harbor for the Bikini Atoll to participate in the atomic bomb tests to be held there in July by conducting salvaging, towing, and emergency repairs.
+The first bomb was dropped 16 nautical miles away from the ship, the second detonated 15.5 nautical miles away.
 Following the tests, she returned to San Diego on 8 October.
 For the next few years, she tended ships primarily at San Diego.

-Navy divers died on board the Ajax as reported by John William Durkin, Seaman, Medicalman, Firstclass.

-There were animals on board the captured, test, ships that were after the explosion dissected by Doc.
-Paskowitz and Medicalman Durkin.
-The animals were used to explore the effects of the a-bomb explosion.
-The Navy also used Cor Men to explore the effects of 'hot water,' radio-active water, from the a-bomb explosion at the Marshall Islands.
-They went into the water to investigate the damage (cracks) to the test ship.
-Shortly thereafter; on board the Ajax from the radiation, they died.

 The repair ship got underway on 2 April 1951 for the first of many postwar cruises to Japan and arrived at Yokosuka on the 18th.
 She headed for Sasebo on 1 May and spent the rest of the year and early 1952 engaged in repair services in those two ports.

 Ajax returned to San Diego on 26 April and devoted the next four and one-half months to operations in various shipyards and ports along the coast of California.
 She made five more cruises to Japan before 1960, each time operating out of Sasebo and Yokosuka and in every instance returning to San Diego.